On-road & Off-road Safety

 The TBDHU is part of the SAVE Committee, helping promote the safe use of boats and watercrafts throughout Northwestern Ontario.

-For general information about safe boating, please visit Transport Canada or the Canadian Red Cross to find out more about lifejackets and PFDs.
+For general information about safe boating, please visit Transport Canada's Boating Safety page or the Lifesaving Society Boating Safety page.

 Snowmobiling